aaronw1651/sep10-freedom-project-/blog/entry04.md

 ## Skills Acquired ;
-Web development HTML/Javascript skills to create an interactive experience.
+Web development HTML skills to create an interactive experience.

 Basic understanding of 3D modeling, lighting, and material properties.